 The mood at this year's Congress has been unusually subdued, with statements from regional groupings underlining deep divisions in an organisation that controls the world's most popular sport and billions of dollars in advertising revenues and television rights.

 Senior soccer officials from Europe, concerned that FIFA's image was being irrevocably damaged by scandals that have dogged it for years, told Blatter bluntly that he should not run again.

-He declined to comment on remarks by David Triesman, former head of English soccer's governing body, who told the upper house of Britain's parliament that FIFA was corrupt and any investigations it conducted into itself were cover-ups.
+David Triesman, former head of English soccer's governing body, told the upper house of Britain's parliament that FIFA was corrupt and any investigations it conducted into itself were cover-ups.